VMrGamer/FirebaseCloudMessaging/README.md

-Firebase Cloud Messaging
+# A basic Firebase Cloud Messaging Android Application

-This is the most basic Infrastructure needed.
-Make the commits as needed(For the collabrators).
-Fork it if you want sdffdgd
+This is the most basic Infrastructure needed to enable an Android Application for FCM.